ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 often see this sort of talk on KVM Forum, for example.

 Here I will **try** to not present solutions or suggest how to fix things.
-This is an invitation for discussion, only.
+This is an introduction only.
+It may generate some interesting discussion later, though.

-## Incomplete

-* Time is limited
-* Knowledge is limited

-Note: Keep in mind that this talk is incomplete: we do not cover every single internal QEMU API.
-That's because we don't have much time and I lack the knowledge about some other APIs.

 # Context